-Thousands of people visited the replica rocket, led by the UK Space Agency, as part of the countdown to the first launch by Virgin Orbit from Spaceport Cornwall later this year.
+Thousands of people visited the replica rocket in South Ken, led by the UK Space Agency, as part of the countdown to the Virgin Orbit launch.
 Families took part in a range of exciting, free space-themed activities and hands-on exhibitions, including a Virtual Reality experience offering the opportunity to experience what it’s like to be at Mission Control, the chance to try on a real astronaut suit and handle a real meteorite.

 Those that visited said the day was 'amazing and breathtaking- in a tough economic environment, this event was very hopeful', with others claiming that the display was simply 'unbelievable'.